sudhansh7/Labelbox/README.md

 Paste the link under custom labeling interface tab, as shown in the video below.
 Now you are ready to label data with your team using the custom frontend.

 ![](https://s3-us-west-2.amazonaws.com/labelbox/labelbox_cloud_deploy.gif)

+# Request Features
+Have a feature request or you'd like us to make a labeling template for you?

+Create an issue here: https://github.com/Labelbox/Labelbox/issues